Early Childhood Intervention Programs

 To find an Aboriginal Supported Child Development Program in your area, visit http://ascdp.bc.ca/ or ask your public health nurse.

 The Early Intervention Therapy (EIT) Program provides community-based occupational therapy, physiotherapy, speech-language pathology and support services for eligible children and their families.
 These services support optimal growth and development for children who have – or who are at risk of – developmental delay or disability.
 These services are provided from birth up to school entry.

 Early Intervention Therapy services may include screening, referral, assessment, family education and support, service planning, direct therapeutic intervention, consultation, monitoring, transition planning to school, and training of community members.
 These services are provided in home and community settings, such as preschool and child-care centres.
-The EIT Program accepts referrals from all sources, including families and professionals involved with the child and family, such as paediatricians, physicians, public health nurses, child care providers, or other professionals.
+The EIT Program accepts referrals from all sources, including families and professionals involved with the child and family, such as pediatricians, physicians, public health nurses, child care providers, or other professionals.
 Referral from a professional should be based on clinical judgment or an informal screening process, whereby the presence of a potential delay or disability is established.
 If the family is not the referral source, their permission must be sought prior to initiating the referral.

 To find an Early Intervention Therapy Program in your area, ask your public health nurse or physician, or contact your local Ministry of Children and Family Development office.
 Public health units provide public health speech and language services to preschool children – typically those with a primary speech or language delay who do not require occupational therapy or physiotherapy services.